eugenioamato/firebasecrudelauth/README.md

 Sometimes the measurementId may be missing.
 Don't worry, it is only needed if you requested the Analytics features.
 However, lacking to insert it will lead to a Warning on your web-page.

 # The web app finally works!

 Run the project with the green PLAY button on Android Studio, or with the terminal command:
 >flutter run -d chrome

-## Build and deploy to Web
+## Build and deploy to Web as a PWA

 *Remember that the version uploaded to your hosting is the RELEASE version, not the debug or profile ones.*
 *So, it's always a good practice to build and test the app in Release mode before deploy.*